ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/core-configuration.markdown

 {PANEL:PublicServerUrl.Tcp}

-The TCP URL under which server is publicly listen to.
+The TCP URL under which server is publicly listened to.

 - **Type**: `string`
 - **Default**: `null`